sentclose/sentc-docs/docs/src/guide/user.md

 ::::

-To fetch the next pages, just call this function with the last fetched device.
+To fetch the next pages, simply call this function with the last fetched device.

 :::: tabs type:card